microsoft/ALAppExtensions/Modules/System/GeoLocation/README.md

 ### SetMaximumAge (Method) <a name="SetMaximumAge"></a>

- Sets a maximum age for the location request.
+ Sets a maximum age for the geographical location data request.

 #### Syntax